Browse Dictionary: Letter “S”

 property, asset, material thing(s)/object(s), wealth.

-Grammar: noun, accusative case; feminine, singular.
+Grammar : noun, nominative case; feminine, singular.

-Etymology: Awadhi - sampati; Braj - sampati/sampatti (prosperity, wealth); Apabhransh/Prakrit - sampatti; Pali - sampatti (prosperity); Sanskrit - sampattih (सम्पत्ति: - acquisition, prosperity).
+Etymology : Awadhi - sampati; Braj - sampati/sampatti (prosperity, wealth); Apabhransh/Prakrit - sampatti; Pali - sampatti (prosperity); Sanskrit - sampattih (सम्पत्ति: - acquisition, prosperity).

 sāṁti